 - as of the date you graduated from high school or received the equivalent of a high school diploma, you had attended school in Illinois for at least three (3) years,

 - by signing this application you will be providing an affidavit stating that you will file an application to become a permanent resident of the United States at the earliest opportunity you are eligible to do so, and

 - you have not established a residence outside of Illinois.

 Completing the Application

 Read and follow all instructions and prompts as you answer the questions.
 You must agree to the program's Terms and Conditions before proceeding through the application.
-Providing your e-mail address is optional, but by doing so you will receive application status updates.
+Once your completed application is submitted, we will send immediate confirmation to your e-mail address that your application has been received at ISAC.

-The data you input here will be automatically loaded into ISAC's system, however, your application will not be reviewed or processed until a printed and signed (original ink signature only) paper application/promissory note is received in ISAC's Deerfield office.
+The data you input here will be automatically loaded into ISAC's system, however, your application will not be reviewed or processed until you have signed your Application/Teaching Agreement/Promissory Note.

 ISAC Dept. D

 For priority consideration, applications must be received on or before March 31 preceding the academic year for which you are applying.
 Be sure to retain a copy of your signed Application/Teaching Agreement/Promissory Note, along with the Terms and Conditions, for your records.

 Please note the MTI application cannot be completed through your mobile or tablet device.
 You must use a Wi-fi-enabled desktop or laptop, connected to a printer, to complete the application.